JKTKops/Haskell-Tutorials/Practical-Intro/1-Syntax and the REPL.md

 data Lit = LInt Int | LBool Bool deriving (Eq, Show)
 ```
+The function to convert an `Expr` or `Lit` to a string is called `show`.
+Open your file in GHCi, either by starting
+GHCi with the command `ghci <filename>` or by starting `ghci` and using the command `:l[oad] <filename>`, and give it a shot!
+`Show` functions derived by the compiler are usually not the cleanest.
+But they work just fine in many cases.
+In the next
+section we'll talk more about how to make better `show` functions.

 One function we might want to define on the `Lit` type does absolute value for LInts:
 ```Haskell